subzerocks/MKMEye/README.md

 MKMEye is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 MKMEye is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with MKMEye.
 If not, see <http://www.gnu.org/licenses/>.

 **If you are producing a commercial product and need some help with the MKM API or you want to integrate some of my code in your application, feel free to contact me.**

+### Some Notes

+- I tried to only match the art and the full card image.
+From various tests I decided to go with matching the full card, it works pretty well.
+- If you need a tool to crop art from images anyways, i.e. the widly known xlhq images, it is included in this repo too.
+For the process is has not much use anymore.
+- Tool adds articles with MKM AVG prices, if you are luck, this works very well with the price update of my MKMTool project which could be found here: https://github.com/alexander-pick/MKMTool
+- Creating the DB might take an hour or two.
+Don't be afraid if the tool is not responding, I didn't pay much attention to make it fancy task supported, but it will work.
+- Watch what you add to MKM, don't blame me if you add something twice or somethign wrong - this tool does not replace a brain.

 ### And some important links (technology used etc.)